 As an example, Adobe developers unintentionally racked up $80,000 a day in charges for a computing job that ran on Microsoft Azure and wasn’t discovered for more than a week.

 This highlights an important aspect of enterprise cloud management: Cloud resources must be monitored very carefully and consistently.
 It is not a set-it-and-forget-it type of process.
 If an organization leaves a VM running without dedicated oversight, it will only be caught after the surprise fees show up on the bill.

 To avoid this hidden cost of cloud computing, organizations need to adopt a change in how their cloud resources are utilized and make a dedicated commitment with an extremely knowledgeable team to closely monitor, provision and maintain their environments.

 While moving to the cloud can lead to many positive gains for a growing company, the cost of the initial transition is not one of them.

 In a Journal of Cloud Computing survey conducted with 250 IT managers, it was reported that “more than 70 percent of companies that moved to the cloud were not aware of these costs following adoption.
 Lack of vendor transparency, continuous maintenance costs, and lack of cloud expertise play a role in unpredicted costs and implementation problems.”

 IT teams need to not only train up existing staff, but migration may require hiring new experts in cloud management and related tech.
 And IT must continue to operate its existing infrastructure, too.

 For many, this has resulted in an indefinite number of years that a dual infrastructure is required.

-The economics of each type of cloud project is unique, and while most assessments of cloud costs versus data center costs fail because they’re not leveling the playing field in terms of assumptions, most cloud projects are poorly executed, to begin with.
+The economics of each type of cloud project is unique, and while most assessments of cloud costs versus data center costs fail because they’re not leveling the playing field in terms of assumptions, many cloud projects are poorly executed to begin with.